 4. Do not take the unbelievably great rate this person can give you if you can tell him the amount and give him fifteen minutes to go see a friend.
 This is black market exchange, and the current government has no tolerance for it.

-5. Keep enough rupees at the end of your trip to cover your initial expenses on your next trip so that you will not have to exchange in the airport next time. about 1 month ago
+5. Keep enough rupees at the end of your trip to cover your initial expenses on your next trip so that you will not have to exchange in the airport next time.
+3 months ago